urbste/pyTheiaSfM/docs/source/building.rst

 .. _chapter-building:

 ======================
-Building Theia Library
+Building pyTheia Library
 ======================

 Theia source code and documentation are hosted on `Github
-<https://github.com/sweeneychris/TheiaSfM>`_ where you can always grab the latest version
+<https://github.com/urbste/pyTheiaSfM>`_ where you can always grab the latest version

 .. _section-dependencies: